 On campus residence hall spaces are limited, especially during the fall semester.
-Students are encouraged to apply for space as soon as they can by submitting a Housing Application.
-Hall space assignments are made on a first-come, first-served basis, based on the date the Residence Life Office receives your application.
+Students are encouraged to apply for space as soon as they can by submitting a Housing Application and a \$150 reservation deposit.
+This deposit will be applied to the cost of the hall space as the student pays the balance of the room fee.
+No further deposit payment is required for subsequent semesters.
+Hall space assignments are made on a first-come, first-served basis, based on the date the Housing Office receives your application and deposit.
 Preference will be given to full-time students for College housing.
 Student must be 18 years of age or older by 45th day of the semester.
-Students may apply online on EAC's web site, https://eac.edu/student-life/housing/index.php.
+Students may apply online on EAC's web site, www.eac.edu/Campus_Life/Housing/formChoice.shtm.
 Students may print a PDF version of application from this same link and send it with a deposit payment by mail.
-If you have question about the application and assignment process, please contact the Residence Life Office at (928) 428-8605.
+If you have question about the application and assignment process, please contact the Housing Office at (928) 428-8605.